nrhernan/Thinkful/README.md

-.
-Thinkful
+Thinkful - Data Science Boot Camp

-This repository houses exercises and assignments from the Thinkful Data Science Boot Camp, Feb - Aug
+This repository houses exercises and assignments from the Thinkful Data Science Boot Camp, Feb - Aug, 2019.